 The trick is getting the right style for long hair and making sure your hair is in great condition.
 Blow drying with the best hair dryer is crucial, as is using heat protection for hair, the best shampoo and conditioner, and visiting your the salon for regular trims.

 Getting rid of the notion that short haircuts over 40 are mandatory, more women than ever women are embracing length with back-grazing styles, explains Jonathan Andrew, Fudge Professional Global Brand Ambassador.
 "Long hair is definitely a trend at the moment.
-I think the past year has given people a lot more time to think about their look and where they want to take it.
+I think the past few years have given people a lot more time to think about their look and where they want to take it.
 For people considering growing out haircuts or pushing to get the longer hair they have always wanted, this has been the year to do it."
 So if you were wondering should women over 40 cut their hair simply because of age, that would be a no.

 Sound familiar?
 If you're embracing longer hair then you also want to ensure that your cut suits your face shape and hair texture.
 From blunt bangs to update your look and flattering face-framing layers, we've curated our pick of the most flattering long hairstyles and all the advice you need to make them work.